Header bg

 How much you’re covered for, as well as how much you receive, is something which you can decide on yourself as you set up your policy.
 And remember, you can always add more to a policy to protect yourself further – such as with factors like enhanced water coverage or a comprehensive all-risks coverage level.

-Can you split tenant insurance with other roommates?
+Can you split tenant insurance with roommates?

 You can sometimes split your tenant insurance policy with roommates.
 At APOLLO, we provide tenant insurance which allows you to add a roommate to any policy you have.
 But this isn’t always a guarantee with every provider or insurance agency.
 In fact, it’s often not included as part of a standard policy.
 It’s important to check with your insurer first to see what their terms and conditions allow for when it comes to roommates.